Who will win the league? Will it be Liverpool, City? Who will go down? In this instalment, Football Manager Predicts the English Premier League.

 Let’s just talk about Bournemouth who have just secured Europa League football.
 Callum Wilson’s 20 goals will definitely have helped them.
 As will Daniel Strurridge’s who netted 12 times

-There was 5 points, yes that’s right, 5 points that separated 17th from 9th.
+There was five points, yes that’s right, five points that separated 17th from 9th.
 What a highly competitive season it’s been in the Premier League.
 West Ham were predicted to finish 9th and finished 17th.
 This could have went either way, but them five points cost them dearly.

-Such as, Chelsea, their transfer ban and lack of Eden Hazard cost them dearly.
+Chelsea’s transfer ban and lack of Eden Hazard cost them dearly.
 They missed out on Europa League to Everton who beat them to it by a point.
-It didn’t help that Frank Lampard was sacked at the end of April.
-This was to be expected when your resources outside the club are so limited.
+Frank Lampard’s sacking didn’t help.
+Chelsea should’ve expected a performance dip considering their lack of resources.

 Norwich collecting 23 points over the season would be the sixth worst Premier League season, EVER.
 Massive credit has to go to Sheffield United, what an incredible debut season for them.